satwikkansal/wtfpython/README.md

 <!-- Example ID: f885cb82-f1e4-4daa-9ff3-972b14cb1324 --->
 * `join()` is a string operation instead of list operation. (sort of counter-intuitive at first usage)

-  **💡 Explanation:** If `join()` is a method on a string then it can operate on any iterable (list, tuple, iterators).
+  **💡 Explanation:** If `join()` is a method on a string, then it can operate on any iterable (list, tuple, iterators).
 If it were a method on a list, it'd have to be implemented separately by every type.
 Also, it doesn't make much sense to put a string-specific method on a generic `list` object API.

 * Few weird looking but semantically correct statements:
   + `[] = ()` is a semantically correct statement (unpacking an empty `tuple` into an empty `list`)
   + `'a'[0][0][0][0][0]` is also a semantically correct statement as strings are [sequences](https://docs.python.org/3/glossary.html#term-sequence)(iterables supporting element access using integer indices) in Python.
   + `3 --0-- 5 == 8` and `--5 == 5` are both semantically correct statements and evaluate to `True`.

-* Given that `a` is a number, `++a` and `--a` are both valid Python statements but don't behave the same way as compared with similar statements in languages like C, C++ or Java.
+* Given that `a` is a number, `++a` and `--a` are both valid Python statements but don't behave the same way as compared with similar statements in languages like C, C++, or Java.
   ```py
   >>> a = 5
   >>> a